JanuarySnow/Nomad/README.md

 Either download the release nomad.wabbajack file from the github releases page and open it with Wabbajack, or - if and when this list becomes "official" it will then be browsable from the main Wabbajack gallery.

-## After wabbajack has finished, copy the CONTENTS of the "Game Folder Files" folder in the list install directory, into your Fallout 4 steam directory.
+After the download has finished, open ModOrganizer2.exe from the location you chose, and click "Launch Nomad"

 ## GRAPHICS:

-All carried over from Welcome to Paradise list by Phoenix, although I have added a reshade filter, to add a gloomier atmosphere and darker nights, and a sharpening filter to get rid of the TAA blurry smear.
+Mostly carried over from Welcome to Paradise list by Phoenix, although I have added a reshade filter, to add a gloomier atmosphere and darker nights, and a sharpening filter to get rid of the TAA blurry smear.
 If you arent a fan of this , you can press the HOME button on your keyboard to bring up the reshade menu and disable the filters.

 To change the resolution edit `isizeh` and `isizew` in fallout4prefs.ini from the Mod Organizer 2 ini editor ![alt text](https://cdn.discordapp.com/attachments/623261438022254612/866498313606922260/unknown.png)